-We can use texture in our photos to engage the people viewing them.
+We can use texture in photography to engage the people viewing them.
+Using texture in art helps engage the senses of the viewer.

 Think about it for a moment.
 When you see something with texture, you imagine how it feels.
 Even if only for a split second.
 That time may not seem like much, but the human mind is a pretty impressive calculating machine.